-The appliances (stove, refrigerator, outdoor grills, etc.) and equipment (water heater, furnace generator, etc.) typically operate on propane.
-Propane is flammable and is contained under high pressure.
+The appliances (stove, refrigerator, outdoor grills, etc.) and equipment (water heater, furnace, generator, etc.) typically operate on propane.
+Propane is flammable and contained under high pressure.
 Improper use may result in a fire and/or explosion.
-Be sure to follow all instructions and warnings in this manual (see Chapter 7) as well as the specific owner's manuals of the appliances and equipment.
+Be sure to follow all instructions and warnings in this manual (see Chapter 7) as well as the specific owner's manuals of each appliance and piece of equipment.